ShobhitAgarwal01/Flower-Image-Classifier/README.md

 ![output](https://github.com/ShobhitAgarwal01/Flower-Image-Classifier/assets/86686578/4eee1336-b4a4-4d95-aa3d-64962cb1388f)

-"The Project is constantly under development phase."
+"The Project will be in development while it can support multiple Inputs at a time and more no.of flower data and much better Machine Learning Model with more time trained and better accuracy."